troyhill/RSM/README.md

-The `RSM` R package provides utilities for analysis of RSM and MDRSM model output.
+The `RSM` R package supports analysis of RSM model output.

 ## Install the package

-Install the RSM R package from GitHub using the following commands in the R console:
+To install the package from GitHub:

 ```r
 remotes::install_github("troyhill/RSM", ref = "master")